Low Histamine Stroganoff Recipe (and Low Lectin, Low Oxalate, Low FODMAP) for people with Mast Cell Activation Syndrome

 Lamb will have the closest flavor to beef.
 Or you can use some unaged beef, if you can find it.

 The important thing here is to get your meat frozen after slaughter.
 It is usually best to check with local farmers.
-Or you can get lamb from US Wellness Meats.
+My favorite sources of low histamine meats are:

 You could also use chicken, pork, or turkey, if you don’t like lamb.
 It will just taste less like beef.